ML4GW/aframe/pipeline/README.md

 `.snakemake/htcondor/{clusterid}.{log,out,err}` with no rule association.

-**Hermes release and Volta deprecation.** The export and infer packages pin hermes to `branch = "dev"` rather than a released version.
-Cutting a hermes release will also drop support for Volta-era GPUs.
+**Dependencies tracked from branches.** `export` and `infer` pin hermes to `ML4GW/hermes` branch `dev`, and `online` pins amplfi to `ML4GW/amplfi` branch `main`, rather than released versions.
+Both should move to releases once possible, though note that a hermes release will also drop support for Volta-era GPUs.

 **Hermes Triton image discovery.** `triton_image` in `config.yaml` must currently be an explicit absolute path because the more modern